|

 Topic: TBC

-Judith Dunn OAM, FPDHS is a tour guide and sought-after public speaker, who received an Order of Australia medal for services to history and heritage and holds a Parramatta and District Historical Society Fellowship (FPDHS) for researching and recording Parramatta history.
+Judith Dunn OAM, FPDHS is a tour guide and sought-after public speaker, who received an Order of Australia medal for services to history and heritage and holds a Parramatta and District Historical Society Fellowship (FPDHS) for researching and recording Parramatta history. |

 There is no guest speaker in March as we hold our AGM.

-April Guest Speaker: Lester Norris
+April Guest Speaker: Lester Morris

 Topic: Life and Times of a Professional Actor/Singer/Stage Director and Writer

+Lester Morris has been seen nationally in Oz in several TV commercials and drama, while still keeping his old tenor voice in trim by working it daily.
+There are many more credits in Theatre and on TV, which are far too numerous to list here.
 After nearly 50 years as a full-time professional in the industry - whatever 'full time' means? - he's still available for whatever crops up in the industry.
-At the same time, he's had a parallel career as motorcycle writer, with numerous road test reports and columns published in many specialist magazines, along with two full-length books on the subject.
+At the same time, he's had a parallel career as motorcycle writer, with numerous road test reports and columns published in many specialist magazines, along with two full-length books on the subject. |

 May Guest Speaker: Adam from Price Line Chemists